 Show All Answers

+See our eBooks, Audiobooks & eMagazines page to learn more about our electronic lending services.
+Ebooks, eaudiobooks, and emagazines are available through the Libby or OverDrive apps.
 All of these resources are free with your library card but may require you to set up an additional account with the specific application.
-Help Guides are available, but if you have any questions or need troubleshooting, contact the staff at any of our library branches.
+If you have any questions or need troubleshooting, contact the staff at any of our library branches.

 A final courtesy notice is sent at six weeks overdue for unreturned 2-week loans and at 3 weeks overdue for unreturned 1-week loans.
 The final notice is a bill for the replacement cost of materials plus a nonrefundable $8 recovery fee for each item.
 Thirty days after the final notice is sent unpaid charges of more than $50 are sent to Washington County for debt collection.